 We’ve been seeing a marked increase in people challenging a family member’s estate plan by filing an independent civil action in superior court.

-Just last month, our office successfully defended an estate that was sued in superior court.
+Just recently, our office successfully defended an estate that was sued in superior court.
 The three day trial illustrated the sense of entitlement that disgruntled family members maintain.

 Here’s the story